 Back in the 1980s, those who felt a standard Porsche 911 Turbo was a bit lame could get the truly bonkers RUF Yellowbird.

 RUF based the Yellowbird on a 911 Carrera, but by the time they were done, it had a larger engine fitted with a couple of turbochargers, giving it a top speed of 211 mph.
-That was faster than the Porsche 959 and Ferrari F40, making it the world’s fastest car in the late 1980s.
+In Road & Track’s April 1987 ‘World’s Fastest Cars’ contest, the CTR was designated the fastest production car, recording a 211-mph top speed.
 RUF test driver Stefan Roser drove it around the Nürburgring, going sideways through every corner.

 Caparo T1